Our Most Frequently Asked Questions and Answers

 Nope! 🚭 Smoking of any kind—including vaping or marijuana—is strictly prohibited on the farm.
 Our alpacas prefer fresh air, and honestly… so do we.

 Yes… sort of!
 Alpaca Acres is a real working farm, so it’s a completely outdoor adventure.
-We’ve got an outdoor handwashing sink and a portable restroom (“port-o-potty”) for your convenience.
+We’ve got outdoor handwashing sinks and port-o-potty restrooms for your convenience.

-Heads-up: There are no indoor restrooms, so plan accordingly—nature lovers only!
+(There are no indoor restrooms, so plan accordingly—nature lovers only!)

 -

 Smile for the cameras!
-Entering the farm gives management permission to photograph or record guests for lawful use—no permission slips or alpaca-approved contracts needed.
+Entering the farm gives management permission to photograph or record guests for lawful use—no permission slips, notices, or alpaca-approved contracts needed.

 -